bashfulrobot/nixos/README.md

 This repo contains the nixos cfg for a few of my systems.
 It tends to be under heavy development as I am still in the "keep trying things" phase of my Nix learnings.
 This repo has moved from Gnome -> Pantheon -> Hyprland - > Gnome -> sway -> Hyprland -> Gnome.
 You see where I am going with this.
 It "feels" like Gnome is where I plan to stay for some time.
 I found the user experience to be good, and the OOTB configuration seems to work best.
 It allows me to stop messing around to a degree and get "back to work."

+Which NIX is causing me to fail right now. "back to work." :)

 ## Status

 WIP, forever.